Frequently Asked Questions (FAQs)

 Q: Do you provide Electronic Funds Transfer (EFT)?

-Yes, a copy of the EFT form can be found in the Sendero Provider Manual, on this website or by calling your Network Management Representative.
+Yes, a copy of the EFT form can be found in the Sendero Provider Manual, by clicking here, or by calling your Network Management Representative.

 Q: I am submitting paper claims and they are being returned to me for correction in field 33.
 What is going on?